manuelkiessling/gestures-apps/docs/DEPLOYMENT.md

 - The `docker-cli-wrapper.sh` script restricts Docker access to only the commands needed
 - Container names must match `hbc-session-*` pattern
 - Only the `hbc-game-session` image can be run
-- The sudoers entry only allows the wrapper script, not direct Docker access
+- The wrapper script validates all commands before execution (this is the primary security mechanism)
 - Game sessions are isolated in their own containers
+- The lobby container runs as root to access the Docker socket, but the wrapper script provides command restrictions
+- The Docker socket requires write access to create/stop/remove containers, so it's mounted without `:ro` flag